-If you can’t spring for economy plus, then try and score these seats (although some airlines do charge for the exit row).
+If you can’t spring for economy plus, then try and score an exit row or bulkhead seat (although some airlines do charge for the exit row).
 Every inch of room counts on long-haul flights.

 Dess stylishly (you never know when you might get that upgrade) but comfortably with something like tailored yoga pants, a long-sleeved top, a long cardigan (it doubles as a blanket), and a pashmina scarf.
 You can’t be comfortable or sleep if you’re wearing tight, binding clothes.

 Long hours on a plane can cause pressure and swelling, so slip on a pair of socks as you rest.

 Thanks to dry recycled cabin air, you can get really dehydrated on a long flight.
 There are some who say no alcohol, but I will indulge in a glass of wine or an adult beverage or two.
 But I will also drink lots of water.

 It’s not good to stay in your seat when you’re awake.
 So get up and take a walk to get your circulation going.
 This will also lessen your chances of getting deep vein thrombosis.
 Also, don’t forget to stretch.

 Let’s get real.
 Sleeping in a coach seat is not like sleeping in your own comfy bed at home.
 Sometimes you need a little help falling asleep.
 Melatonin can help both during the flight and with jetlag when you arrive at your destination.
 There are also OTC sleep aids on the market that can help.
 Be sure to check with your doctor about what might be best for you.

 Again, you are not at home, so you need to do what you can to recreate it to get your rest.
 And while neck pillows look silly, it will support your head as you sleep.
 And a good sleep mask blocks out light, which also helps with sleep.